raelango/EasyETL.Net/README.md

 Extracts data from a `XML` file to dataset.
 Expects the XML file to contain data which can be loaded as a `DataSet` with no complex sub elements.

 ## Writers

-This library allows user to write any dataset to 4 different targets.
+This library allows user to write any dataset to different targets.
+Writers raise the event `RowWritten` for each line that is processed.

+The following are the support writers:
 ### Delimited (DelimitedDatasetWriter)
 Writes the dataset contents to a delimited file.
 ### Database (DatabaseDatasetWriter)
 Writes the dataset to a database.
 Writes records to any `ODBC`, `OleDB` or `SQL` targets by specifying the `DatabaseType` and `ConnectionString`.
 Use `InsertCommand` and `UpdateCommand` strings to Insert/Update record.
 Insert would happen when Update did not find any match.
 If you set the `UpdateCommand` to empty, all records would be inserted.
 Please see the `DatabaseWriterSample` project and the `Readme.txt` file in the project for more details.
+For each row `Insert`, `Update` or `Error` an associated event `RowInserted`, `RowUpdated` or `RowErrored` is raised.
 ### Excel (ExcelDatasetWriter)
 Writes the dataset to an excel file in .xml format.  __This does not require any additional libraries (interop) to create excel file__.
 Each `DataTable` would be exported as a sheet.
 ### Html (HtmlDatasetWriter)